shachisnehmayee/Bikes/README.md

 # Bikes
 Bikes project data
-The fie includes on project file and subjective question answers.
+The rar file includes on project file and subjective question answers.